 The exhibition ‘Explorers and Conservationists of the Virunga Volcanoes’ covers three elements:

 – It charts the exploration of the area around the Virunga Volcanoes from the 1850s by the great explorers, including, Speke, Stanley, Kandt and Gotzen

 – It highlights the detailed mapping of the area by local administrators in the colonial period

 – It provides an overview of the contribution of different researchers, scholars and conservationists who have contributed to the understanding of the mountain gorilla since 1902, when the gorilla was first discovered by Robert von Beringe.
 This includes the work of Karl Akeley in the 1930s, the simple gorilla tourism started by Walter Baumgartel at the Travellers Rest Hotel in Uganda in the 1950s and the scientific research started by George Schaller’s year with the gorillas in 1959.
 The research was more formally developed by Dian Fossey setting up the Karisoke Research Center in 1967.
 Karisoke continues to be run by the Dian Fossey Gorilla Fund International which operates out of Atlanta.
 Felix Ndagijimana is the current director of the Karisoke Center based in Musanze, Rwanda.

 Today a number of gorilla conservation organizations continue to work in the region, in close partnership with the governments of Rwanda, Uganda and the DRC to protect the critically endangered mountain gorilla.
-Less than 900 remain in the wild.
+Just over 1,004 remain in the wild.

 For a more detailed overview of the building of Dian Fossey Map at Virunga Lodge and a synopsis of the catalogue ‘Explorers and Conservationists of the Virunga Volcanoes’ please follow this link.